Pravinraja/AIT670/README.md

 PowerShell Scripts:

-Full Script Used to Load data to log analytics which is later pushed to Azure Sentinel
+Full Script Used to Load data to Azure log analytics workspace which is later pushed to Azure Sentinel

 Script used to convert CSV to JSON Format to Load data for Sentinel to Accept